 Out on the wing, 38-year-old winger Stanley Matthews decided, in his own words, “to give it a real go”.
 Opposing forward Nat Lofthouse, who had scored the opening goal of the game, looked on.
 “He stood there… like a little old man, until he moved.”
 Matthews raced down the wing, leaving defenders trailing in his wake, put in a looping cross which Bolton goalkeeper Stan Hanson fumbled into the path of Stan Mortensen, who lashed the ball home.
 It was 3-2, the comeback was on and Matthews’ mother-in-law fainted with excitement.

 According to Matthews, he then played the game of his life.
 Mortensen scored again with a minute remaining – and while Bolton tried to stop the winger, he was unstoppable.
-With seconds left, he spun past the Bolton defence till he was within scoring distance.
+With seconds left, he spun past the Bolton defence until he was within scoring distance.
 But rather than go for glory of himself, he passed back to team-mate Bill Perry, who put the ball in the right hand corner.
 The final whistle blew.
 Blackpool had won.

 After receiving his winner’s medal from the Queen, he even allowed himself a wink at the TV camera before his team hoisted him, holding the cup, high on their shoulders.
 The team, and Matthews in particular, then returned to Blackpool to an ecstatic welcome.
 On the train back, huge crowds cheered him at every station.
 Indeed, he had to lock himself in the train lavatory to escape the scores of well-wishers.
 And despite Mortensen scoring a hat-trick, the game became forever known as ‘the Matthews final.’